Trimi's Compounded Tirzepatide & Semaglutide: Quality Testing and Regulatory Compliance

 Enforcement Actions

-- FDA can issue warning letters for compliance failures
+- State boards can issue disciplinary actions for compliance failures

-- Serious violations can result in facility closure
+- Serious violations can result in license suspension or revocation

-- Product recalls can be mandated when quality issues identified
+- Product recalls can be initiated when quality issues are identified

-This FDA oversight provides an additional layer of assurance beyond state pharmacy board regulation.
+This state board of pharmacy oversight, combined with USP <797> compliance and third-party batch testing, provides layered quality assurance.
 For more details on safety considerations, see our guide on compounded tirzepatide safety in 2025.

 Trimi's Quality Assurance Process